nttcom/skyway-signaling-gateway/readme.md

 We support three features shown below.

 1. bidirectional data channel communication
-  - 3rd party interface for this is TCP (by default 15000)
+  - 3rd party interface is TCP (by default 15000)
+  - interface for janus skyway plugin is also TCP (by default 14999)
 2. one-way media stream from Janus Gateway
   - leveraging streaming plugin of Janus Gateway
 3. one-way voice stream to Janus Gateway